 Answering this simple question can shift your mood in seconds.
-Feeling thankful for what you already have creates a positive effect in your life.
+Feeling thankful for what you already have creates a positive effect on your life.
 When you focus on your strengths and blessings you’re less likely to dwell on perceived shortcomings.

 It’s easy to take for granted a happy marriage, nurturing friendships, and good health.
 You may even tend to overlook having a good career and roof over your head, but these aspects of life sustain you every day.

 Taking a moment to acknowledge and appreciate what’s good in your life does wonders for your well-being.

 People who practice gratitude may be more optimistic and feel better.
 In fact, studies have shown that a regular gratitude practice can improve your happiness by as much as 25 percent.
 And keeping a gratitude journal for as little as three weeks can result in better sleep and more energy.
 Happiness leads to healthiness since the production of feel-good hormones like serotonin supports all bodily functions, including digestion.

 You can start your own gratitude practice with something as simple as saying an affirmation each day.